meteergen/Corridor-Detection/README.md

 # Corridor-Detection
-Corridor generating plugin on QGIS with Dijktra's Algorithm -Mete
+Corridor generating plugin on QGIS with Dijktra's Algorithm